 At Dean, we believe that a diversified approach to investing makes the entire portfolio much more attractive than each of its individual parts.
 What’s more, the financial markets undoubtedly test every client plan on more than one occasion during its lifetime.
 This is why our goal as a wealth manager is to design an effective asset allocation that can withstand those ups and downs without negatively impacting our clients’ achievement of their goals.

-History shows that timing the market is a fool’s game.
+In our opinion, history shows that timing the market is an ineffective strategy.
 The graph below shows the effect of a hypothetical $100,000 investment portfolio if it remained fully invested versus missing the market’s top-performing days over the 20-year period of September 1, 1996, to August 31, 2016.

 Missing top-performing days can hurt your portfolio